2580vfrhureal/notes/interview-prep/HW.md

 **Generics**:

 - Allow classes, interfaces, and methods to operate on objects of various types while providing compile-time type safety.
+- Generics in Java are implemented using type erasure, where the generic type information is removed at compile time and replaced with Object types.

 **Type Erasure**: